15 Things to Do in Brisbane

 Kangaroo Point Cliffs| ©fatalbeauty1956

-It is not necessary to have experience, but it is important to have an average physical condition.
-From 48 euros you can find options that take you to the heights, to enjoy the city from another perspective.
-As you descend, you'll see the river at your feet and Brisbane's towering skyscrapers.
+No experience is necessary, but it is important to be in reasonable physical condition.
+From €48, you can find options that take you to the heights to enjoy the city from another perspective.
+As you descend, you will see the river at your feet and the imposing skyscrapers of Brisbane.

-Book an abseiling experience
+Book a rappelling experience

-4. Cruise or kayak around Brisbane
+4. Take a cruise or kayak tour of Brisbane

 Kayak Day| ©eGuide Travel